Makarska: Economy

 The main economic activity of Makarska, as well as the whole region, is tourism.
 Tourists have at their disposal a large number of beds in the hotel and private accommodation.

+Sports

+The local chapter of the HPS is HPD "Biokovo", which had 51 members in 1936 under the Dragan Koukal presidency.
+At the time, it had a dedicated mountain guide section.
+Membership rose to 72 in 1937, and Tomo Jurišić was elected its president.
+Membership rose to 73 in 1938 under the Ivan Lovrić presidency.

 Education

 There are 3 primary schools and 3 secondary schools.

 Demographics

 According to the 2011 census, the total population of the town is 13,834, in the following settlements: